 Do you want to strengthen your upper body and lower body at the same time?
 Aside from deadlifts and squats, try barbell reverse lunges.
 This exercise can provide intense strength and leg training in a different way compared to unilateral exercises.
 Add this variation to your regular barbell workout and experience the following benefits:

-Maximize muscle development
+Maximise muscle development

 One of the reasons why barbell reverse lunges are less popular than deadlifts and squats is because they are more difficult to perform.
 Unlike the other two workouts, barbell reverse lunges require more movements.
 This is also the reason why this exercise is more powerful than others.
-It targets and stretches other muscle groups like the hamstrings, quadriceps, and gluteal, thereby maximizing lower-body muscle development.
+It targets and stretches other muscle groups like the hamstrings, quadriceps, and gluteal, thereby maximising lower-body muscle development.